-2015 Executive Compensation
+2016 Executive Compensation

-Our Compensation Committee believes that our executive officers made favorable progress in meeting corporate and individual objectives in 2015 and that the progress justified the resulting increases in base salary as well as annual bonuses and equity awards.
-In 2015, management implemented several key business development initiatives resulting in new agreements with the Clinigen Group plc, Piramal Critical Care and Gastroentero Logic, LLC.
-A diversified revenue stream from our portfolio of five FDA approved products delivered continued profitability and positive cash flow from operations.
-We ended 2015 in a strong financial position with significant cash reserves and minimal debt.
-During 2015 we obtained a favorable court ruling on Acetadote's key patent and we continued to maintain significant market share for the product through our ongoing management of its life cycle.
-We were granted FDA approval for the use of Caldolor in children and completed an initial Phase II study for each of our two product candidates.
-We also worked with CSL's SeqirusTM division to launch of our Caldolor product in Australia.
+Our Compensation Committee believes that our executive officers made favorable progress in meeting corporate and individual objectives in 2016 and that the progress justified the resulting increases in base salary as well as annual bonuses and equity awards.
+In 2016, management implemented several key business development initiatives resulting in new agreements with Clinigen Group Plc and Nordic Group B.V.
+A diversified revenue stream from our portfolio of six FDA approved products delivered continued positive cash flow from operations.
+We ended 2016 in a strong financial position with significant cash reserves and minimal debt.
+During 2016 we received FDA clearance for two new clinical programs associated with our ifetroban product candidates.
+We also reached agreement with the FDA for a new study evaluating the use of Caldolor in newborns and infants.
+We also established new manufacturing arrangements for our U.S. supply of Caldolor.

-The factors considered by our Compensation Committee in assessing performance of executive officers in 2014 are set forth below:
+The factors considered by our Compensation Committee in assessing performance of executive officers in 2016 are set forth below: